First-Year Admission - Additional Considerations

 Your required letter of recommendation must come from a core academic teacher (English, foreign language, math, science, or social studies) or your guidance counselor.
 This recommendation should not merely recap your GPA and class rank, but should address your preparedness for a rigorous collegiate environment, your academic integrity and social character.
 Ultimately, your recommendation is an expert review of your qualifications to join our freshman class.

 Ask someone to not only write you a recommendation, but also to write you a good recommendation.
-Often times the best person to write this recommendation is an individual who has experienced first-hand your worth ethic and determination in the classroom and has observed or knows of your activities outside of the classroom.
+Often times the best person to write this recommendation is an individual who has experienced first-hand your work ethic and determination in the classroom and has observed or knows of your activities outside of the classroom.

 A second letter of recommendation will be considered, if provided, but is not required.
 Recommendations not coming from a core academic teacher or guidance counselor will not fulfill this admission requirement.